eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_executor_timers.rst

 Multithreading
 ^^^^^^^^^^^^^^

-Executors are expected to run on a single thread.
 To use executors on multithreaded environments, a different executor shall be created for each running thread.
-This implies that different entities will be spinned and handled on each thread, which gives opportunities for setting different priorities for a set of entities.
+This implies that different entities will spin on each thread, which gives opportunities for setting different priorities for a set of entities.

 .. warning::